Former Greek bank chief jailed in anti-fraud drive

 “He was found guilty of fraud and forgery,” a court official said.
 The conviction stemmed from a forged letter of credit for over 550 million euros ($729 million) that Psomiadis submitted to regulators in 2009.

 Aspis was one of the first business groups to fall prey to the country’s economic crisis.
-T-bank (AMBr.AT), a small lender that emerged from the wreckage of the group, was nationalized late last year under the terms of the country’s EU/IMF bailout.
+T-bank, a small lender that emerged from the wreckage of the group, was nationalised late last year under the terms of the country’s EU/IMF bailout.

 Monday’s decision was the latest in a string of judicial moves as angry voters turn to smaller parties to punish the main conservatives and socialists whom they blame for the economic crisis and chronic corruption.

-Earlier in April, a former defense minister was jailed pending trial on money laundering and bribery charges.
+Earlier in April, a former defence minister was jailed pending trial on money laundering and bribery charges.

-Last month, a Greek prosecutor filed felony charges against a prominent banker over a financial scandal that led to the EU/IMF-funded nationalization of small lender Proton Bank PRBr.AT.
+Last month, a Greek prosecutor filed felony charges against a prominent banker over a financial scandal that led to the EU/IMF-funded nationalisation of small lender Proton Bank .